ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/spacy.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info:
-        Prebuilt pip wheels for aarch64 are available from v3.4.0.
-        Verified stable PyPI support begins with v3.7.0.
+    other_info:  Official Arm64 support via conda-forge begins with spaCy v2.0.0.
+But prebuilt wheels for pip-based installation on aarch64 were only consistently available starting from v3.4.0 and verified stable PyPI support begins with v3.7.0.

 ---